HolyBlackCat/cpp-tutorials/language/02_basic/14_vectors.md

   Note that accessing a vector using `[]` out of bounds doesn't automatically insert the element.
 Like for arrays, this is UB.

-  Note that vectors always stores copies of the elements.
-Modifying a variable after inserting it doesn't change the vector contents.
+  Note that vectors always stores copie of the elements.
+Modifying a variable after inserting it doesn't change the vector contents, and vice versa.

 * **`arr.pop_back();`** removes the last element.

-  It is UB to call this on an empty vector.

   ```cpp
   std::vector<int> a = {10, 20, 30};
   a.pop_back(); // After this the vector holds `{10, 20}`.
   ```

+  It is UB to call this on an empty vector.

 * **`arr.clear();`** removes all elements.
 Does nothing if the vector is already empty.
   ```cpp